Close

 Preserve Evidence

 Cruises must have surveillance systems onboard per the CVSSA, and we can quickly request footage to ensure it is not deleted.
 If the cruise refuses to provide footage in a timely manner, we can subpoena it to assess how it might factor into your case.
-Furthermore, we can identify eyewitnesses of the accident and promptly contact them to schedule interviews and preserve their statements.
-If the cruise ship did not speak to eyewitnesses when investigating the accident, we may identify them by reviewing security camera footage and using other tactics.
+Furthermore, we can identify eyewitnesses to the accident and promptly contact them to schedule interviews and preserve their statements.
+If the cruise ship did not speak with eyewitnesses during the investigation, we may identify them by reviewing security camera footage and other tactics.

 Get Medical Care